Field redefinition and its impact in relativistic hydrodynamics: Summary and Outlook

 We have also demonstrated that in certain special cases, a non-hydrodynamic mode may be merely an artefact of the chosen fluid fields.
 In such instances, it is indeed possible to completely remove the information of this mode from the spectrum.
 When this occurs, the dispersion polynomial will neatly factorize between the physical and artefact modes, resulting in a very precise cancellation after the frame transformation, leading to a finite number of terms in the stress tensor (assuming the stress tensor initially contained a finite number of terms).
 We have illustrated this with a simple example.
 It is important to note that these artefact modes do not impact the validity of the underlying hydrodynamic theory, even if they do not meet physical criteria such as stability and causality.

-Finally, in the last section, we have demonstrated that adding a specific second-order term to the BDNK stress tensor can render it equivalent to the first-order relativistic Navier-Stokes stress tensor.
-This occurs by converting the genuine non-hydrodynamic modes in the first-order BDNK theory into frame artefacts.
-In other words, when refining the BDNK theory with second-order corrections, one must be cautious to avoid certain terms, as outlined in equation \eqref{pseudo2}.
+Finally, in the last section, we have demonstrated that adding a `specific' second-order term to the BDNK stress tensor results into clean hydrodynamic and non-hydrodynamic mode separation.
+The corresponding ``hydro-frame'' transformation can render it equivalent to the first-order relativistic Navier-Stokes stress tensor which is known to have finite number of terms with no non-hydrodynamic modes.
+Hence, the non-hydrodynamic modes of this `special' second order BDNK stress tensor are artefacts.
+It means that addition of this specific second-order term has converted the genuine non-hydrodynamic modes of the original first-order BDNK theory into frame artefacts.
+In other words, when refining the BDNK theory with second-order corrections, one must be cautious to avoid such terms, as outlined in equation \eqref{pseudo2}.

 Our analysis has focused on the simplest case of uncharged fluids, where the conservation of the stress tensor serves as the sole hydrodynamic equation of motion.
 It may be of interest to extend this analysis to other types of fluids that satisfy various charge conservation equations, as well as to MIS-type theories, which involve auxiliary fields such as the shear tensor as fluid variable that could also be redefined in principle.